researchstudio-sat/webofneeds/webofneeds/won-docker/deploy/local_build/README.md

 ### Docker Sharing options
 * Under Windows, docker isn't very stable when sharing many directories.
 It's easier to just share the whole webofneeds direcory with docker than to share the individual mounts.
 ### Keeping data across restarts
-* By default, postgres and bigdata use volumes and keep their data.
+* By default, mongodb, postgres and bigdata use volumes and keep their data.
 This can be disabled by commenting out the `volumes` keys in docker-compose.yml
 NOTE: there is only *one* postgres volume, even if you run this environment in multiple base folders.